ianunruh/ianunruh.com/_posts/2014-05-11-monitor-everything-part-2.md

 ### Shipper

-On the node you want to ship from, install Logstash.
+Install Logstash on the node you want to ship logs from.
+This works just like on the indexer node.

 ```bash
 curl -s http://packages.elasticsearch.org/GPG-KEY-elasticsearch | apt-key add -